rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 It might be easier to just create a verb/noun parser.
 Keeping the commands simple.
 My prototype should have been completed by day 60, but we're on day 78 and things are looking like they're going to take a little longer than expected.

 Do I need to entirely refactor the code?
 Or is there a better way I can structure this function out?

+### Day 79: May 3rd, 2022
+##### Prototype Crunch Time

+**Today's Progress:**
+1. Outlined steps needed to complete prototype.
+2. Worked on verb/noun parser.

+**Thoughts:**

+There are 21 days remaining until the challenge is complete.
+I want to get the prototype completed by day 100.
+I need to outline what needs to get done in order to make this happen.
+There will need to be some measure of deadlines otherwise it won't get done.

+1. [07/05/22] Build adverb/verb/noun parser.
+	* Functioning Error Handler
+2. [14/05/22] Build 3 puzzles for the player to encounter in the first room.
+(1/3 built)
+	* Oxygen Puzzle
+	* ???
+	* ???
+3. [14/05/22] Allow the player to make progression to the next room.
+4. [21/05/22] Load save game.

+I'm going to say that these are the major points needed for the prototype to be complete.
+Is it a finished game?
+No. But it will mark the completion of 100 days of code.
+And I will have something to show for all of the hard work I put in.

+In order to complete the verb/noun parser, I need to have a complete list of all verbs, adverbs and nouns that will be used in this game.
+This would be easiest to manage if the verb / noun / adverb lists were comprised of a list of lists.

+This would include items, weapons, game related functions ect.

+The parser would then loop through the list of lists looking for a match.

+What do I do when I have words that cross over boundaries?
+Such as help, inventory, or short for 1 word commands?

+Designing this game is teaching me how to get better at english...